EVA is registered trademark of Stern Stewart.

 = – × =

-- The NOPAT demonstrates a significant upward trend from 2019 through 2023, increasing from 3,003 million USD to a peak of 14,440 million USD in 2023.
-However, in 2024, there is a noticeable decline to 11,075 million USD, indicating a reversal after years of consistent growth.
+The financial data reveals several significant trends over the analyzed periods.
+Net operating profit after taxes (NOPAT) exhibits a strong upward trajectory from 2019 through 2023, increasing from 3,003 million USD to a peak of 14,440 million USD.
+However, in the final period, 2024, there is a notable decline to 11,075 million USD, indicating potential challenges affecting profitability.

 Net Operating Profit after Taxes (NOPAT)